adiktofsugar/grunt-nginx/readme.md

 grunt-nginx
 =============

-> grunt task for nginx to start, stop and restart a server.
+> grunt task for [Nginx](http://wiki.nginx.org/Main) to start, stop and restart a server.

 ## Getting Started
 Install the plugin with this command: